Statute of Limitations for Filing Lawsuits in California Courts

 The court self-help resources might be helpful.
-However, it is vital to remember if the statute of limitation expires, the court will not accept your lawsuit.
+However, it is vital to remember if the statute of limitations expires, the court will not accept your lawsuit.

 Why Are Claims Against Government Agencies More Difficult?

 There are several exceptions to the previously stated time constraint.
 For example, what if the defendant was a federal agency or a government employee?
-In that case, these parties have sovereign immunity, there is a specific way filing a claim against them.
+In that case, these parties have sovereign immunity, there is a specific way to file a claim against them.

 When you have a claim against a government agency, it starts with a unique claim., an “administrative claim.”
 This claim filed with the government office or agency before applying to the court.
-When submitting this administrative claim, it is necessary using the agency's form.
+When submitting this administrative claim, it is necessary to use the agency's form.

 When is the Statute of Limitations Suspended?